modelverseml/ml_clustering/README.md

 \text{where } m(x_i) \text { is the medoid closest to point } x_i
 $$

+- If the swap reduces the total cost, update the medoid; otherwise, keep the current one.
+- Repeat steps 2–4 until no change in medoids occurs or the cost function converges.
 - [View K-Medoids manual code implementation](kmedoids.py)

 Advantages :